DeviLeo/DLGPlayer/README.md

 # DLGPlayer
 A media player for iOS based on FFmpeg 3.2.2.
-DLGPlayer uses [kolyvan/kxmovie](https://github.com/kolyvan/kxmovie "https://github.com/kolyvan/kxmovie") as reference when written.
+DLGPlayer uses [kolyvan/kxmovie](https://github.com/kolyvan/kxmovie "https://github.com/kolyvan/kxmovie") as reference when written and **NO deprecated** functions and methods are used.
+If you found deprecated function or method, please submit an issue to me.
 Great thanks for Konstantin Boukreev's kxmovie.

 ## 0. Screenshots